sammyf/ollimca/README.md

 * ollama (https://ollama.com)
 * to query the database : `nomic-embed-text` or another embedding model installed. (install with `ollama pull nomic-embed-text`)
 * to analyse the images : a vision model from the ollama library (moondream, llama3.2-vision, llava, bakllava, ...)
+* for face recognition, make sure the models are installed with :` pip install git+https://github.com/ageitgey/face_recognition_models` and update your setup tools with 'pip install --upgrade setuptools'

 *a note about a requirements*: analysing the images is a lengthy process that taxes your processor (GPU or CPU) quite a bit.
 A PC running Windows or (better) Linux with a GPU supported by ollama, or an M series Apple Mac (slower than